Long persistence of localization in a disordered anharmonic chain beyond the atomic limit: Introduction

 The disordered Klein-Gordon chain with a quartic interaction is a prototypical example of an interacting classical many-body system, intensively studied in the physical literature.
 Newton's equations of motion read

 with $\Lambda_L = [-L,L]\cap \Z$ for $L>0$ and \begin{enumerate} \item $\omega_x^2 > 0$ i.i.d.\@ random variables with a smooth compactly supported distribution bounded away from $0$, \item $\Delta$ the lattice Laplacian with free boundary conditions, \item $\eta > 0$ the harmonic coupling, and $\gamma \ge 0$ the anharmonic coupling. \end{enumerate} We are interested in the large volume limit $L\to\infty$, but we do not attempt to define the dynamics itself in infinite volume.
-See Section~\ref{sec: model and results} for a more thorough description, and notice that $\gamma$ will later on be replaced by $\lambda$, the \emph{effective} strength of the anharmonic coupling at equilibrium, cf.~\eqref{eq: def of lambda}.
+See Section~\ref{sec: model and results} for a more thorough description, and notice that $\gamma$ will later on be replaced by $\lambda$, the \emph{effective} strength of the anharmonic coupling at equilibrium, cf.~\eqref{eq: def of lambda} below.

-At $\gamma = 0$, the equations of motion are linear and the system is an Anderson insulator, i.e.\@ all vibration eigenmodes are spatially localized, {as they are related to the eigenfunctions of the linear operator $\mathcal H_{\Lambda_L}$ given in Section \ref{sec: the localized harmonic chain}.} Instead, taking $\gamma > 0$ induces an interaction among the modes and presumably restores ergodicity.
-The model can also be cast as a Hamiltonian system, as we explain later, and hence there is a locally conserved quantity, namely the energy.
+At $\gamma = 0$, the equations of motion are linear and the system is an Anderson insulator, i.e.\@ all vibration eigenmodes are spatially localized, as they are related to the eigenfunctions of the linear operator $\mathcal H_{\Lambda_L}$ defined in Section \ref{sec: the localized harmonic chain}.
+Instead, taking $\gamma > 0$ induces an interaction among the modes and presumably restores ergodicity.
+The model can also be cast as a Hamiltonian system, as we explain in Section~\ref{sec: model and results}, and hence there is a locally conserved quantity, namely the energy.